sergiocarracedo/blog/content/blog/2024/2023-12-02-ui-components-library/index.md

 > This is the first post of a series about why and how to create a UI components library.
 I'm going to focus on the code examples in Vue.js, but the concepts are valid for any other framework like React, Angular, LitElements, etc.
 > In this first post I'm going to talk about the component of why you should (or should not) create a UI components library, but first let's define what is a UI components library.

-## What is a UI components library and what is a design system?
+## What is a UI components library?

 A UI components library is a set of reusable components that can be used to build a user interface.
 These components can be used in different projects and applications.
 A component wraps app behavior, visual behavior, and presentation.
-Typically the components represents the visual style of the company or the product.
+Typically, the components represents the visual style of the company or the product.

 An example of this is the [Material Design](https://material.io/design) library, which is Google's design system, and it's used in all Google's products and services (and as is open source anyone can create apps with the same visual style).

+**A components library contains the building blocks of the UI of an application.**

+### What is a design system?

-A design system is a set of rules and guidelines that define how an application or web and all its elements should look like, and how they should behave.
+You will find this concept usually related to UI components library, but they are not the same. **A design system is a set of rules and guidelines that define how an application or web and all its elements should look like, and how they should behave**.
 It can ensure the consistency of the application and the quality.

 A design system is a concept over the UI components (and UI components library), as those rules apply to the components (and usually define some of them), but also apply to the whole application defining a visual language (the typography, the colors, the spacing, layout, etc).

 ## Advantages of using a UI components library
 I think that using a UI components library is something that doesn't need discussion, it's a must in most cases.
 But let's see some advantages of using a UI components library.